stefanprodan/istio-gke/docs/istio/07-microservices-demo.md

 -f ./frontend.yaml
 ```

-Change the backend definition to:
+Change the backend definition to receive traffic based on source labels.
+The blue frontend will be routed to the blue
+backend and the green frontend to the green backend:

 ```yaml
 # expose the backend deployment inside the cluster on backend.demo